 Will Calver

 The techniques Calver studied in London were based on the 19th century French academic method, which he supplemented with a close examination of 17th century Dutch masters.
-“Through a combination of workshops and research and immersing myself in the rich tradition of painting, I have developed my own way of using classical language,” he says.
-“My process follows the Dutch method quite closely, starting with the drawing and monochrome underpainting, followed by a thin layer of ‘dead’ colour, and the final ‘opwerken’ layer, or ‘working up’.
-My interest in painters of the early 20th century tempers this very measured approach; I like to paint static objects with dynamic brushwork.”
+“Through a combination of workshops and research, and immersing myself in the rich tradition of painting, my own technique has developed out of my interest in the history of the medium,” he says.
+“My process follows the Dutch method quite closely, starting with the drawing and monochrome underpainting, followed by a process of development, refinement and coloured pigment glazes.
+My interest in some painters of the early 20th century tempers this very measured approach; I like to paint static objects with dynamic brushwork.”
+Calver often selects subjects that reflect the materiality and craft of painting itself — objects like ceramics, whose glazes echo the painter’s own surface treatments.
+“I am also drawn to objects that have something to do with the history of painting and the still life tradition, such as fruit.
+However, I seldom have a fixed view of what my paintings symbolise.
+I feel most inspired when I work with a question in my mind rather than an answer.”

 I am drawn to objects that have something to do with the history of painting, such as the peeled lemon.
 However, I don’t have a fixed view of what my paintings symbolise.
 I feel most inspired when I work with a question in my mind rather than an answer.